alexhuang91/sp12/hw4/README.md

 ***NOTE:*** If you create a new database, you must install the extension in that database too!

-***NOTE:*** After you have modified PostgreSQL source code, you should recompile and reinstall the modified version of PostgreSQL using the `make` and `make install` commands respectively.
-If you only modify the files in the `pg_trgm` module, you only need to run `make` and `make install` in the `pg_trgm` directory.
+***NOTE:*** After you modify the files in the `pg_trgm` module, you need to run `make` and `make install` in the `pg_trgm` directory.
 You don't have to `CREATE EXTENSION` again.
-Neither do you have to recompile and reinstall the PostgreSQL `src` directory.
+Neither do you have to recompile and reinstall the PostgreSQL `src` directory.  *If for some reason you modify the core PostgreSQL source code--which we don't recommend!--you need to recompile and reinstall the modified version of PostgreSQL using the `make` and `make install` commands at the top level of the `postgresql-9.1.2` directory.*

 You can see see the existing trigram implementation in action by running the following query in the `psql` prompt: